We have heard about the COVID-19 sickness and how lots of people around the world, and in Australia, have gotten very sick and died from the disease.

 We have been lucky in Australia, but as travel and tourism starts, we need to protect our elders and future generations.

-There are new vaccines which will teach your body how to fight the COVID 19 sickness, the vaccines will protect you, your family and your community from getting really sick from COVID-19.
+There are new vaccines which will teach your body how to fight the COVID-19 sickness.
+The vaccines will protect you, your family and your community from getting really sick from COVID.

-There are different types of the COVID-19 vaccine and you’ll need to have two doses of the same.
+There are different types of the COVID-19 vaccine, and you will need to have two doses of the same.

 An allergy is when you come close to something and get sick very quickly.

-You might get an itchy rash.
-Your tongue may get big.
-You might breath fast or cough a lot.
+You might get an itchy rash, your tongue might get big and you might breathe fast or cough lots.

-If you have a bleeding disorder.
-If you take medicine to thin your blood and if you have been sick recently.
+Other questions you will get asked are about the medicines you take, if you have a weak immune system, if you are pregnant or breastfeeding, if you have a bleeding disorder or if you take medicine to thin your blood and if you have been sick recently.

-They will ask you if you understand all the information they have talked to you about and if you agree to get the vaccine you’ll have to sign a consent form to get the vaccine.
+They will ask you if you understand all the information they have talked to you about, and if you agree to get the vaccine, you will have to sign a consent form to get the vaccine.

-To be vaccinated you will need to get a needle in your arm.
-You’ll need two needles on different days to be fully vaccinated against COVID-19.
+To be vaccinated you will get a needle in your arm.
+You will need two needles on different days to be fully vaccinated against COVID-19.

-This should only last 1-2 days it is normal and means the vaccine is working,
+This should only last 1 to 2 days.
+It is normal and means the vaccine is working.

-If you have severe symptoms like a headache that just wont go away, are worried about how you are feeling or have any questions, make sure you talk to the health clinics.
+If you have severe symptoms like a headache that won’t go away, are worried about how you are feeling or have any questions, make sure you talk to the health clinic.